zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 ```

 ## Using Poshi Functions, Poshi Macros and Java Methods
 Within the Poshi file structure of a project, all reusable code that can be defined by test writers is contained in `.function` and `.macro`  files.
-The paradigm of this structure was that Poshi functions would be the simplest and smallest unit of reusable code (typically pertaining to an interaction with the HTML element), while the Poshi macros would store larger units of code that would group together several Poshi functions (which would represent a larger task like adding an asset in Portal).
-Poshi functions are restricted only being able to call the Poshi implementations of Selenium WebDriver and other Poshi functions, while the Poshi macros can call Poshi functions or other Poshi macros.
+The paradigm of this structure is that Poshi functions should be the simplest and smallest unit of reusable code (typically pertaining to an interaction with the HTML element), while the Poshi macros store larger units of code that group together several Poshi functions (which  represent a larger task like adding an asset in Portal).
+Poshi functions can only call the Poshi wrapper classes for Selenium WebDriver and other Poshi functions, while the Poshi macros can call Poshi functions and macros.

 This relationship of Poshi functions and Poshi macros is still preserved in Poshi Script, but in the future, it may be possible to consolidate these groupings, while preserving the organization of logic (granular actions vs high level actions).

-As the Poshi Runner framework was meant to deal simply with the web page and its elements through Selenium WebDriver, there was additional logic that was required which could solved by invoking various pre-existing Java classes (such as string manipulation, mathematical operations, HTTP requests, etc.).
-As such, it is possible to call these methods while a test runs using special notation in the Poshi files, and this feature allows the Poshi Runner framework to leverage existing Java classes simplify test writing.
+Although Poshi was meant to deal simply with the web page and its elements through Selenium WebDriver, additional functionality is sometimes required (i.e. string manipulation, mathematical operations, HTTP requests, etc.).
+These features are implemented by invoking methods on Java classes.
+This feature allows Poshi to leverage existing Java classes to simplify test writing.

 ### Creating a function
-In the initial version of Poshi Script, only `.macro` files and `.testcase` files are supported in the new syntax.
-Poshi functions written Poshi Script will be supported and translated in future Poshi Runner releases.
+Currently, Poshi Script only supports `.macro` and `.testcase` files.
+Poshi functions written in Poshi Script will be supported and translated in a future Poshi releas.
 Please see existing documentation for instructions on creating `.function` files in Poshi XML.

 ### Creating a macro